-Professor Dr. Thomas Hirth, Vice President for Innovation and International Affairs of Karlsruhe Institute of Technology (KIT), advocates for researchers assuming responsibility and taking on the grand global challenges of humankind in exchange with all actors in society.
+Professor Thomas Hirth, Vice President for Transfer and International Affairs of Karlsruhe Institute of Technology (KIT), advocates for researchers assuming responsibility and taking on the grand global challenges of humankind in exchange with all actors in society.

 He thinks: The Science Week is an ideal space for doing so.
 In this interview he reveals the idea behind the Science Week and how he plans to bring science and society together with such innovative types of events.

 Professor Hirth, KIT has launched the Science Week, a week with a highly diverse program of events, to make science meet the city and the region.
 What was the reason?

 We are powered by our mission.
 With our research, academic education, and innovation activities, we want to make essential contributions to mastering the grand global problems of humankind.
 In particular, KIT relies on knowledge transfer.
 But, of course, people want to know what we are doing at KIT to address topics, such as climate change, mobility transition, and digitalization, and in which way this helps society as a whole.
 We have long been aware of the need to enhance dialog with the people and to think about new ways of how we as scientists can reach them to fulfill our mission.
 Living up to this responsibility and promoting research by interaction and dialog with society were central points of our proposal for being granted the status of University of Excellence.
 The idea of the Science Week was born when writing our proposal.

 Why is intense exchange with society so important to develop innovations?